Michał Urbaniak: Life and career

-Since 1970 Urbaniak has been playing his custom-made, five-string violin furnished especially for him, a violin synthesizer nicknamed "talking" violin; soprano, alto and tenor saxophones; and lyricon, an electric saxophone-like horn.
+From 1970 on, Urbaniak played his custom-made, five-string violin furnished especially for him, a violin synthesizer nicknamed "talking" violin; soprano, alto and tenor saxophones; and lyricon, an electric saxophone-like horn.
 His fusion with a hint of folklore was becoming popular among American jazz musicians.
-He started to play in well known clubs such as the Village Vanguard and Village Gate, in famous concert halls such as Carnegie Hall, Beacon Theatre, and Avery Fisher Hall.
+He started to play in well known clubs such as the Village Vanguard and Village Gate and in famous concert halls such as Carnegie Hall, Beacon Theatre, and Avery Fisher Hall.

-Urbaniak has played with Billy Cobham, Buster Williams, Chick Corea, Harold Ivory Williams, Elvin Jones, Freddie Hubbard, George Benson, Herbie Hancock, Joe Henderson, Joe Zawinul, Kenny Barron, Larry Coryell, Lenny White, Marcus Miller, Quincy Jones, Ron Carter, Roy Haynes, Vladyslav Sendecki, Wayne Shorter, and Weather Report.
+Urbaniak played with Billy Cobham, Buster Williams, Chick Corea, Harold Ivory Williams, Elvin Jones, Freddie Hubbard, George Benson, Herbie Hancock, Joe Henderson, Joe Zawinul, Kenny Barron, Larry Coryell, Lenny White, Marcus Miller, Quincy Jones, Ron Carter, Roy Haynes, Vladyslav Sendecki, Wayne Shorter, and Weather Report.
 In 1985, he was invited to play during the recording of Tutu with Miles Davis.

 In 2012, he acted in the Polish film My Father's Bike.

+Urbaniak died on 20 December 2025, at the age of 82.